Fady-Ramzy/SWVL-Task/README.md

 - Install cocopods if not installed on your machine you can use this link to guide you through the installation process [https://guides.cocoapods.org/using/getting-started.html]
 - Run pod install
 - Run the project

+## Application Modules
+This project has 2 modules that represent 2 screens

+**Home Scene**
+	This module represents the home screen which holds the list of characters & also changing to the layout between list & grid

+**Character Details**
+This module represents the details screen for every character